French group Safran maintains forecasts as quarterly sales fall 38%

-Aerospace & DefenseFrench group Safran maintains forecasts as quarterly sales fall 38%

-French aero engine and equipment maker Safran (SAF.PA) reported on Friday a 38% drop in first-quarter revenues but maintained full-year forecasts as airlines face a bumpy recovery from the coronavirus pandemic.
+PARIS (Reuters) - French aero engine and equipment maker Safran reported on Friday a 38% drop in first-quarter revenues but maintained full-year forecasts as airlines face a bumpy recovery from the coronavirus pandemic.

 Chief Executive Olivier Andries said the downturn reflected continued uncertainty over the industry’s worst crisis but voiced optimism about a relatively quick pickup in demand for medium-haul models that support much of Safran’s business.